Adjuster Jobs, Xactimate Mobile & Hurricanes

 4 pen holsters – Pen / screwdriver holsters increase versatile & effectiveness.

 The Bullybag G2 Ultra Pouch Paddle is made of rigid impact resistant material and is reinforced with a 3 steel rivet attachment system & color matched to the accent thread.
+And of course, you can slap 3x4 soft hook n loop patches on here.
+Or even this thing for your fishing flies.

 The great thing about a bag like this is that it zips up so at the end of a long day in the field you can just slip it out of your waistband and toss it on the floor behind your seat without all your stuff flying out.
 Also, when you're on a steep, spooky roof you can stay hands free and keep your gear all locked in so that you're not creating a fall hazard for yourself - or a falling objects hazard for people, pets, or property below you.
 Trust me, you don't want to have your tape measure landing on the hood of Mrs. Insured's new Mercedes.